UO-CS-OER/CS211-text/_sources/01-Objects/01_1_Objects.md

 print(pt_2)
 ```

-But if we are making a graphics program, we'll need to *move*
+But if we are making a graphics program, we'll need  *move*
 functions for other graphical objects like rectangles and ovals,
 so instead of naming it `move` we'll need a more descriptive name
 like `move_point`.
 Also we should give the type contract for